hms-networks/CosmosConsoleClient/README.md

 ## Setup

-To utilize this application, the runtime (or SDK for compilation) of `.NET Core v3.1` must be installed.
+To utilize this application, the runtime (or SDK for compilation) of `.NET v6.0` must be installed.
 The runtime installer is available here:
 [.NET Installers](https://dotnet.microsoft.com/download/visual-studio-sdks)

 To initialize and build the release, run the following: